-Nine signs of low self-esteem to keep an eye out for
+Nine signs of low self-esteem

 1. Difficulty speaking up and prioritizing your own needs, wants, and feelings